If you’ve ever built a B2B landing page that didn’t convert, you understand the struggle.

 Octane AI software makes it easy for businesses to learn about their customers and then personalize each buyer’s experience.
 We love the gifs that run on this landing page which actually show what their software is capable of creating (that’s a huge takeaway here).
 But for the sake of giving you something new and distinct from the other landing pages, notice this statement: “Need strategy or implementation help?
 Our team is here for you.
 You’re busy, we’re experts.
 Chat us, email us, zoom with us, heck we can even text.”
 For anyone who’s ever jumped through hoops to get help from sub-par customer support, that’s reassuring.
 So the lesson is this: if you offer better-than-usual customer support… make sure to point that out on your landing page!
 That alone is a huge selling point for many people.

-9. Alloy — For a Playbook Lead Magnet
+9. Alloy Landing Page — For a Playbook Lead Magnet

 The Takeaway: Free, relevant lead magnets are effective for the start of your sales funnel.Alloy Automation offers businesses the ability to fully integrate their tech stack so they can automate data flows and actions.
 This lead magnet promotes a free e-book teaching their target market, go figure, about the benefits and uses of ecommerce automation.
 It’s 100% free.
 But it attracts the right people for the right reasons.
 And Alloy can then try to upsell the leads they generate through this simple playbook.